Cedar Rapids Business Lawyer

 Each Case is as Unique as Your Fingerprints

-Every company has its own individual goals, vision, needs, market position and corporate culture.
+As a Cedar Rapids business lawyer, I believe that every company has its own individual goals, vision, needs, market position and corporate culture.
 Likewise, every case is a complex fact pattern that will never be exactly duplicated.
-As a business lawyer, my job is to master the details of your circumstances and work with you to craft a business solution that maximizes your utility and protects you against legal risks to the maximum extent possible.
+As a business attorney in Cedar Rapids, IA, my job is to master the details of your circumstances and work with you to craft a business solution that maximizes your utility and protects you against legal risks to the maximum extent possible.

 “Jonathan represented myself and 6 partners with our employment contract.
 He was extremely thorough in his review.
 We were well prepared for our contract negotiations and, with Jon’s council, we achieved our goals.”